Why is it so tough to write good messaging for our business?

 I’ll give you an example.
 Let’s say you’re writing a proposal for funding.
 You know funders in your industry get a lot of requests like yours.
-So you can step into her shoes and imagine that she’s thinking something like…
+So you can step into a funder’s shoes and imagine that she’s thinking something like…

 “Lady, I get 15 requests a day like this.
 Why should yours be the one I say yes to?”